intelowlproject/IntelOwl/docs/source/Contribute.md

 Most of the times you don't need to create a new Pivot Module.
 There are already some base modules that can be extended.
 The most important ones are the following 2:
 1.`AnyCompare`: use this module if you want to create a custom Pivot from a specific value extracted from the results of the analyzers/connectors.
-How? you should populate the parameter `field_to_compare` with the field you would like to extract the value from.
+How? you should populate the parameter `field_to_compare` with the dotted path to the field you would like to extract the value from.
 2.`SelfAnalyzable`: use this module if you want to create a custom Pivot that would analyze again the same observable/file.